 In what ways have encounters with plants determined theory and in what ways do they continue to do so?

-The Philosophical Life of Plants is a research network funded by the UK Arts and Humanities Research Council, a five-way collaboration between various philosophy and literature departments, the archives of the Royal Botanic Gardens at Kew (London) and the Goethe- and Schiller-Archiv in Weimar.
+The Philosophical Life of Plants was a research network (2020-22) funded by the UK Arts and Humanities Research Council, a five-way collaboration between various philosophy and literature departments, the archives of the Royal Botanic Gardens at Kew (London) and the Goethe- and Schiller-Archiv in Weimar.

 Fiona Ainsworth has been Head of the Library, Art & Archives of the Royal Botanic Gardens, Kew, one of the largest and most significant botanical libraries in the world, since 2015, having joined Kew in 2000.
 The team of 20 staff manages collections comprising 300,000 books and pamphlets, 5,000 periodicals, 200,000 illustrations, 25,000 maps, and 7,000,000 items in the archives.
 With a background in library collection management, Fiona’s key priorities include cataloguing, conservation and digitisation, in particular of special collections, to unlock the riches contained within for future research.
 This work is feeding into Kew’s developing arts and humanities research programme, on which Fiona is working closely with LAA and other Kew collections colleagues, opening up Kew’s resources to new and diverse streams of research.